peyao/docs/docs/application_configurations.md

 ![](images/application_configurations/working_with_dashboards.png)

+See the [Packaged Dashboard](/dtdashboard#packaged-dashboards) section in the dtDashboard page for more details.

 #### Configuring a Packaged Dashboard

 To configure a packaged dashboard, click the **configure** button.
 In the modal, you can change the dashboard name and target applications.
 Target applications can be either the current application configuration, or other running applications that have data sources.